Honors College

 GPA Requirement

-To retain membership in the Honors College, students must maintain an MU cumulative GPA of 3.5 or above.
-Students with an MU cumulative GPA below 3.5 will receive a warning letter the first semester in which this occurs.
-Students with an MU cumulative GPA below 3.5 for a second consecutive semester will no longer be members of the Honors College.
+To retain membership in the Honors College, students must maintain an MU cumulative GPA of 3.3 or above.
+Please note that students must have a 3.5 cumulative GPA at the time of graduation in order to qualify for the Honors Certificate.
+Students with an MU cumulative GPA below 3.3 will receive a warning letter the first semester in which this occurs.
+Students with an MU cumulative GPA below 3.3 for a second consecutive semester will no longer be members of the Honors College.
 Students with a cumulative Mizzou GPA below 3.0 will be removed immediately.

 Participation Requirement